surf-visualization/blospray/readme.md

 OSPRay also has some limitations itself, some of which we can work around, some of which we can't:

+* The pathtracer renderer does not support volume rendering

 * In OSPray structured grid volumes currently cannot be transformed with an arbitrary affine transformation (see [this issue](https://github.com/ospray/ospray/issues/159) and [this issue](https://github.com/ospray/ospray/issues/48)).